 Over time the filters will become blocked, to maintain the airflows the fans will start to work harder, and noise levels will increase.
-Eventually the fans will reach maximum speed, and the air flow will then become compromised, affecting air quality, and the ability to deliver heat.
+If the filters are not replaced then eventually the fans will reach maximum speed, and the air flow will then become compromised and probably unbalanced, affecting air quality and humidity levels, and the ability to deliver heat.
 Running at full load may reduce the life of the fans.
 Filters should be replaced when the fans start to work harder.

-Figure 14: 3-bed House MVHR Electricity Consumption
+Figure 15: 3-bed House MVHR Electricity Consumption

-These three figures do not show evidence of the filter changes as clearly as similar charts produced for the TSB Study; they do show that daily electricity consumption in the houses is well above the nominal level, implying that the filters need changing, although we understood that they have been changed.
+These three figures do not show evidence of the filter changes as clearly as similar charts produced for the Innovate UK Study; they do show that daily electricity consumption in the houses21 is well above the nominal level, implying that the filters need changing, although we understood that they have been changed.
 The issue is complicated in that both the houses employed the enthalpy heat exchanger as a trial for part of the year.
 It was expected that these might increase the fan load; however the end of the trial is not evident in these figures.

-As the same MVHR units are employed in all the properties, those in the flats are running at the low end of their range, this gives them a lot more headroom before any adverse effects are evident.
+21 As the same MVHR units are employed in all the properties, those in the flats are running at the low end of their range, this gives them a lot more headroom before any adverse effects are evident.